Voltano0/LINFO2142_server_project/Projet_2/README.md

  6  fc00:2142:4::11 (fc00:2142:4::11)  0.013 ms  0.014 ms  0.008 ms #S11
  7  fc00:2142:4::15 (fc00:2142:4::15)  0.006 ms  0.013 ms  0.011 ms #S11 -> H4
 ```
 As shown, the path taken goes through `AS65001` and not via `S7`, as expected.
+This can be a bit weird to configure such a thing but we can imagine a real case scenario.
+Let's imagine AS4 is a country with strict laws applications.
+To obtain its prefix, we must go though a lot of procedure and we are require to not

 ### Crash simulation